Innovative funding collaborative is accelerating justice through entertainment

 Over the long-term, the Collaborative is working to support the growth of a pop culture for social change field capable of building the yearning in most Americans (more than 150 million people) to actively co-create a just and pluralist society in which everyone is perceived to belong, inherently, and is treated as such.

-Through its grantmaking, the Collaborative supports pathbreaking leadership in the arts, entertainment, and social justice sectors dedicated to mass audience culture change strategies; commissions and supports creative work that excavates and illuminates who we are as a nation and who we yearn to become; invests in critical pieces of new and evolving field infrastructure developed for the pop culture for social change field ; funds groundbreaking culture change research; and supports innovations in mass audience activation.
-From its inception through 2019, the Collaborative awarded $7 million in grants.
+Through its grantmaking, the Collaborative supports pathbreaking leadership in the arts, entertainment, and social justice sectors dedicated to mass audience culture change strategies; commissions and supports creative work that excavates and illuminates who we are as a nation and who we yearn to become; invests in critical pieces of new and evolving field infrastructure developed for the pop culture for social change field; funds groundbreaking culture change research; and supports innovations in mass audience activation. .

 In addition to grantmaking, the Collaborative engages in funder and field learning through digital resources including case studies, its WONDERLAND podcast, its Break The Story digital magazine and in person experiences, organizes and facilitates network and partnership building among artists, entertainment representatives, movement leaders, and philanthropy; and in deep narrative structural and design.
 Through partnerships between the social justice sector and the pop culture industries, the Pop Culture Collaborative believes activists, artists, researchers, and strategists can create the cultural conditions that encourage mass audiences to reckon with the past and rewrite the story of our nation’s future.